 Get a puppy treat from Ginger & Baker

 Ginger & Baker offers your favorite furry companion choices from their very own menu.
 This hip new addition to the foodie scene in Fort Collins is sure to surprise and tantalize your taste buds.
-Options include bowls that put chicken, beef or salmon at the forefront or treats that range from pup-pops to pawfogato.
+Options include bowls that put chicken, beef, or salmon at the forefront or treat that range from pup-pops to pawfogato.

 359 Linden Street